-Remuneration Committee provides assistance to the Executive Committee (EC) of Trust Bank Limited.
-Having recommendation from the EC, the Board of Directors approves the policies regarding remuneration.
-The Committee consists of the following members as at Dec 31, 2017:
+Remuneration Committee provides assistance to the Board of Directors to approve the policies regarding remuneration.
+The Committee consists of the following members as on Dec 31, 2018:

+Mr. Junaid Masroor, DMD, Chairman

-- Mr. Brig Gen Md.
-Mehdi Hassan (Retd), SGP, ndc, afwc, psc (Retd.), SEVP, Chairman
+☐ Mr. Brig Gen Md.
+Mehdi Hassan (Retd), SEVP

+Mr. Brig Gen Kamrul Islam (Retd), SEVP

+Mr. Ahsan Zaman Chowdhury, SEVP

-- Mr. Khaled Mahbub Morshed, EVP
+Mr. Mohammad Mohsin, EVP

-- Mr. Mohammad Mohsin.
-EVP
+Mr. Mohammad Aminul Haque, VP

-- Ms. Mahmuda Momen, VP
+Ms. Mahmuda Momen, VP

-- Mr. Maj.
+Mr. Maj.
 ABM Nurul Islam (Retd), VP

-In summary the committee is responsible for: Any changes in remuneration policy and structure Building competitive remuneration packages for employees in align with remuneration practices of the industry.
-Providing basis on which performance based remuneration will be provided The Bank has no permanent external consultant for managing remuneration, but expert opinion may be sought by the Management, in case to case basis, regarding taxation and other issues.
+Basically, the committee is responsible for:

+Any change in remuneration policy and structure by outlining the detailed procedure for exercising them Offering competitive remuneration packages for employees in each job grade commensurate with their job responsibilities Providing basis on which performance based remuneration will be provided to the employee

+The Bank has no permanent external consultant for managing remuneration, but expert opinion may be sought by the Management, in case to case basis, regarding taxation, legal and other issues.

 The Bank has no foreign subsidiaries; rather it has branches in different regions of the country.
 The remuneration policy follows same rule and does not change due to the employees working in different regions of the country.

-Including MD & CEO the Bank has Thirty Eight (38) Senior managers (SVP & above), at the end of the reporting period. (b) Information relating to the design and structure of remuneration processes: Objective of Bank's Compensation policy is: To ensure fair reward management system for the employees in line with the Bank's core values and strategic business goals To provide a competitive pay package compared to the best practices in the industry To ensure effective governance of compensation This year, the salary structure of the bank has been reviewed by the remuneration committee and approved by the Board where the structure was adjusted with the market situation.
-The structure of remuneration arrangements for employees consists of following components: ☐ Fixed Remuneration;☐ Future benefits and☐ Variable pay
+Including MD & CEO the Bank has Thirty Seven (37) "Senior managers (SVP & above)", at the end of the reporting period.

+(b) Information relating to the design and structure of remuneration processes:

+Objective of Bank's Compensation policy is:

+☐ To ensure fair reward management system for the employees in line with the Bank's core values and strategic business goals ☐ To provide a competitive pay package compared to the best practices in the industry To ensure effective governance of compensation

+This year, the salary structure of the bank has been reviewed by the remuneration committee and approved by the Board as the designation adjustments were made in the designation hierarchy by reducing the total number of designation and subsequently from the salary structure.

+The structure of remuneration packages for employees consists of following components:

+Fixed Remuneration

+Variable Pay &

+Employee Benefits

-The fixed remuneration is made up of base remuneration including salary and other allowances paid in cash.
-Fixed remuneration differs from grade to grade and generally changes with the promotion/demotion to the higher/lower grades and increment.
-Gratuity Fund, Provident Fund and Superannuation Funds are maintained by the Bank for employees as a future/long term benefit.
-Such remunerations differ based on the grade, basic pay and length of service of an employee.
+The fixed remuneration is made up of base remuneration including salary and other fixed allowances paid in cash.
+Fixed remuneration differs from grade to grade and generally changes with promotion/demotion to the higher/lower grades and increment.